act3-ace/aerospaceRL/docs/AceHub.md

       - Name: to desired name (no space or symbols)
       - Image: reg.git.act3-ace.com/kyle.dunlap/aerospacerl:ace_hub
       - All Resource selected as desired
-    - In the Environment Variable Section select +
-       - Set Key to FIXUID
-       - Set Value to Act3 vpn userid (if unkown login to z-machine and run `id -u USERNAME` see [Getting UID](AceHub.md#getting-uid))
-    - In the Environment Variable Section select +
-       - Set Key to FIXGID
-       - Set Value to Act3 vpn userid (if unkown login to z-machine and run `id -u USERNAME` see [Getting UID](AceHub.md#getting-uid))
     - Select Save As Template to store Environment Parameters for future use